 I’m so long in the tooth now I don’t need to do that.
 I turn down far more than I accept.
 I do thank my work at HBR for launching me that way.

 If you could go back and change anything about your writing career, is there anything you would choose to do differently?

 Don’t suck up.
 Make them want you.
 The more you charge, the more people respect you.
 Have your pride; don’t do just anything for a buck and remember that “the evil that men do lives after them.”
 Think about your principles when you accept a project.
 Again, look at poor Tony Schwartz.
 And I like to think that the Universe is planning on bringing me something better with the next project.

 What’s your best piece of advice for someone looking to be a full-time writer?

 Blog like crazy.
 Get really good at what you do in your field of expertise.

 What are you working on next?

 If I told you I would have to kill you.
 Let’s just say my current crash client is very high level and very paranoid, and there would be blood on your hands and on my sheets.

 Do you seek to establish yourself as a thought leader in your field?
-Pitch it to us below, and we'll work to match you with a writer like Bronwyn who can help you bring your vision to life.
+Pitch your idea to us below, and we’ll match you with a writer like Bronwyn who can help you bring your vision to life.